 Other studies focusing on the effects on human wellbeing have shown that cursing can actually make you stronger: Both physically and mentally.

 Researchers asked people to holler out expletives while riding a stationary bike and holding a device that measured handgrip strength.
-The result showed that participants gripped stronger (and pedalled faster) while spewing out their favourite cuss words.
+The result showed that participants gripped stronger (and pedalled faster) while spewing out their favorite cuss words.
 This suggests that swearing is empowering and can help your overall physical fitness.

 More than that, it can also be a fantastic emotional relief.
 A great example for this is road rage: You know too well that the person in the other car, who’s just cut right in front of you, can’t hear you.
 Yet it feels good to curse them from the comfort of your car seat.
 In fact, this emotional relief is so common, it has a name: Lalochezia.